 Skip Business-y Furniture

-There’s no rule that says a desk can’t be a repurposed dining table and an “office” chair can’t be a shapely side chair.
-Take cues from designer Mary McDonald’s office space and approach your home office with the same decorating gusto you’d pump into your boudoir or living room.
+There’s no rule that says a desk can’t be a repurposed dining table and an “office” chair can’t be a shapely wingback chair.
+Approach your home office with the same decorating gusto you’d pump into your boudoir or living room.
 Use techniques such as matching pairs, fanciful finishes, and a gallery wall to conjure up a space that is functional but also feeds your creativity.

 Carve Out Room